citusdata/citus_docs/develop/migration_mt_django.rst

 .. code-block:: python

-  # set the current tenant to the first store
+  # set the current tenant to the first account
-  s = Store.objects.all()[0]
+  s = Account.objects.first()
   set_current_tenant(s)

-  # now this count query applies only to Products for that store
+  # now this count query applies only to Project for that account
-  Product.objects.count()
+  Project.objects.count()

-  # Find purchases for risky products in the current store
+  # Find tasks for very import projects in the current account
-  Purchase.objects.filter(product__description='Dangerous Toy')
+  Task.objects.filter(project__name='Very important project')

 In the context of an application controller, the current tenant object can be stored as a SESSION variable when a user logs in, and controller actions can :code:`set_current_tenant` to this value.
 See the README in django-multitenant for more examples.